jeffmikels/mattermost_api_dart/mattermost_api_generated/doc/MattermostDataRetentionApi.md

 );

-final page = 56; // int | The page to select.
+final int page = 56; // int | The page to select.
-final perPage = 56; // int | The number of policies per page.
+final int perPage = 56; // int | The number of policies per page.
 There is a maximum limit of 200 per page.

 try {
   final result = await client.dataRetention.getDataRetentionPolicies(page, perPage);